ilenhanako/HackForCities-Hackathon/quantumAlgos/README.md

 5. Plotting:
 Plotted the raw counts (unmitigated) and the mitigated counts side by side for comparison.

+This method specifically mitigates measurement errors.
+It won't correct for errors introduced during the computation itself (e.g., errors from imperfect gate operations).

+The method provides an approximation to the "true" results and is not a full error correction technique.
+It can help improve results but might not completely eliminate all errors.
 ## Minimize Overfitting on Real-time Data
 With growing nqubits the dependency on the number of layers is getting weaker.